its-chandu-bhai/TechBlog/README.md

 This page will have a form where the admin can input their username and password.
 Upon submission, the credentials will be sent to a servlet for authentication.
 If authentication is successful, the admin will be redirected to the Admin Dashboard; otherwise, an error message will be displayed.
 Admin Dashboard (adminDashboard.jsp):

+In this project user post his useful thinks to other users.
+Other users see to their post.

 Technologies Used: Servlets: Handle HTTP requests and responses, enabling server-side processing.

 JSP (JavaServer Pages): Generates dynamic web pages to interact with users.